- Case Study -

 FRAME CONNECTOR

 It seemed easy enough at first, printing hundreds of small objects.
 While faster printers are on the way, an early fused deposition modeling (FDM) machine took over fifteen hours to print twenty-seven connectors.
-When a chemistry professor noticed my prototype resembles a large ball-and-stick model, I proposed a virtual reality teaching and learning environment with huge ones.
+When a chemistry professor noticed my prototype resembles a ball-and-stick model, I proposed giant crystal lattice models in a virtual reality teaching and learning environment.

 These were early forays into desktop 3D printing at the university.
-This rig tested strength attributes of different plastics and various infill densities, defined as a hollowness percentage.
+I used this rig to stress test different filaments, and various infill densities, defined as a hollowness percentage.
 Ideally, concept visualization combines digital and physical models, demonstrating wide-ranging design characteristics.

 It seemed easy enough at first, printing hundreds of small objects.
 While faster printers are on the way, an early fused deposition modeling (FDM) machine took over fifteen hours to print twenty-seven connectors.
-When a chemistry professor noticed my prototype resembles a large ball-and-stick model, I proposed a virtual reality teaching and learning environment with huge ones.
+When a chemistry professor noticed my prototype resembles a ball-and-stick model, I proposed giant crystal lattice models in a virtual reality teaching and learning environment.

 These were early forays into desktop 3D printing at the university.
-This rig tested strength attributes of different plastics and various infill densities, defined as a hollowness percentage.
+I used this rig to stress test different filaments, and various infill densities, defined as a hollowness percentage.
 Ideally, concept visualization combines digital and physical models, demonstrating wide-ranging design characteristics.

 It seemed easy enough at first, printing hundreds of small objects.
 While faster printers are on the way, an early fused deposition modeling (FDM) machine took over fifteen hours to print twenty-seven connectors.
-When a chemistry professor noticed my prototype resembles a large ball-and-stick model, I proposed a virtual reality teaching and learning environment with huge ones.
+When a chemistry professor noticed my prototype resembles a ball-and-stick model, I proposed giant crystal lattice models in a virtual reality teaching and learning environment.

 These were early forays into desktop 3D printing at the university.
-This rig tested strength attributes of different plastics and various infill densities, defined as a hollowness percentage.
+I used this rig to stress test different filaments, and various infill densities, defined as a hollowness percentage.
 Ideally, concept visualization combines digital and physical models, demonstrating wide-ranging design characteristics.